 This Court has previously approved a definition of “good and workmanlike manner” which read:

-work that will be done in the same manner that a person would do it and in a manner generally considered skillful by those capable of judging such work in the *191 community of the performance. [emphasis supplied]
+work that will be done in the same manner that a person would do it and in a manner generally considered skillful by those capable of judging such work in the *191 community of the performance, [emphasis supplied]

 In her next point of error, Griffin argues that the court erred in overruling her motion for new trial which alleged that the jury improperly discussed the effect of their answers to special issues and considered matters not included in the evidence.

-At the trial court's hearing on the motion, Griffin called Jerry Crain, one of two jurors who dissented from the majority's answers to the special issues.
-Juror Crain testified that the jurors were trying to compromise the verdict in order to be fair to both parties; that a note was sent to the judge which asked if the jury could specify how the damages should be apportioned; that the judge instructed them to answer the questions in the charge; and that, during those discussions, the jurors considered relief that was not included in the special issues.
-On cross examination, this juror admitted, however, that once the judge's note was received, the jurors thereafter refrained from discussing any relief other than that specified in the charge.
+At the trial court’s hearing on the motion, Griffin called Jerry Crain, one of two jurors who dissented from the majority’s answers to the special issues.
+Juror Crain testified that the jurors were trying to compromise the verdict in order to be fair to both parties; that a note was sent to the judge which asked if the jury could specify how the damages should be apportioned; that the judge instructed them to answer the questions in the charge; and that, during those discussions, the jurors considerеd relief that was not included in the special issues.
+On cross examination, this juror admitted, however, that once the judge’s note was received, the jurors thereafter refrained from discussing any relief other than that specified in the charge.
 The trial court expressly found that the actions of the jury did not amount to jury misconduct.

 Point of error four assigns error in the trial court’s overruling of Griffin’s motion to disregard the jury’s answer to special issue No. 1 because the answer was “against the greater weight and preponderance of the evidence” and was affirmatively proved to the contrary as a matter of law.
 The special issue, and the jury’s response thereto, reads as follows:

 Do you find from a preponderance of the evidence that the Defendant, Ed Eakin, did not perform his duties and obligations *192 under the contract of November, 1978, in a good and workmanlike manner?
+Answer: “He did not” or “He did.”

 We, the jury, answer: He did

-Superficially, the jury's answer appears to be a finding that the defendant did perform in a good and workmanlike manner.
-A closer examination reveals, however, that the only question asked by the court was, in essence, "did the plaintiff prove to you by a preponderance of the evidence that the defendant did not perform in a good and workmanlike manner?"
-Viewed in this light, then, the jury's response was a negative one.
+Superficially, the jury’s answer appears to be a finding that the defendant did perform in a good and workmanlike mаnner.
+A closer examination reveals, however, that the only question asked by the court was, in essence, “did the plaintiff prove to you by a preponderance of the evidence that the defendant did not perform in a good and workmanlike manner?”
+Viewed in this light, then, the jury’s response was a negative one.
 The answer cannot be considered to be an affirmative finding of legal significance because the jury was not asked to make a positive determination subject to any standard or burden of proof.

-A point of error asserting that facts have been established conclusively or as a matter of law is a hybrid or "spurious" no evidence point.
-Hatchell & Calvert, Some Problems of Supreme Court Review, 6 St. Mary's L.J.
+6 St. Mary’s L.J.
 303, 323 (1974).
-Therefore, it is classified as a question of legal sufficiency and the real complaint is that, as a matter of law, the evidence presents no fact question for the jury's determination.
-Cleaver v.
-Dresser Industries, 570 S.W.2d 479, 484 (Tex.Civ.App.1978, writ ref'd n.r.e.).
+Therefore, it is classified as a question of legal sufficiency and the real complaint is that, as a matter of law, the evidence presents no fact question for the jury’s determination.

 In this appeal, the evidence could hardly be classified as conclusive in any respect.
 A well-qualified printer testified for Griffin that Eakin did not print the book in a good and workmanlike manner.
 Griffin’s testimony was to the same effect.